Monthly Archives: January 2017

 OK, it’s getting darker earlier in the evenings and the grass is sodden with dew every morning, but there is a magical smell to September.
 The first leaves are turning red (my own Amelanchier is well on the turn now and promises a fiery show – again, as it never fails to impress).
 Courgettes need picking as mildew will soon slow and stop the growth of plants.

-Hopefully, your onions did well and ar
+Hopefully, your onions did well and are languishing in wooden trays i

 Last night saw the third installment of the current TV series, Amazing Spaces: Shed of the year.
 Halfway through the competition, we saw 8 more sheds to add to the 16 we have already seen and this week’s categories were Pub Sheds and Budget Sheds.
 The two winners of this episode will join the previous 4 winners from the first two episodes.
 Who will win the title of Britain’s best shed?